 He is co-author of a fifth childrens’ picture book, Didn’t We Have Fun!, published 2012, created with noted artist Hilda Robinson, who illustrated the story of her childhood memories growing up in an African-American neighborhood in Philadelphia.

 His many short stories and articles have appeared in San Jose Mercury News, California History, Santa Clara University Magazine, Anchorage Gazette, Alaska magazine, and Christian Century.
-As adjunct faculty at the American Baptist Seminary of the West, Jeff teaches students how to make stories and essays.
+Jeff teaches writing as Visiting Professor at American Baptist Seminary of the West.

 Kunkel is also an accomplished artist and coordinator of artistic projects.
 He studied at California College of Arts and majored in drawing/painting and has been a visiting artist in schools and churches.
 His museum exhibitions include Father Hubbard: Glacier Priest at the deSaisset Museum of Santa Clara University, and Alaska Gold: Life On the New Frontier, 1896-1906, a traveling exhibition originated by the California Historical Society; and Louis Seigcrist: Desert Paintings.

-Kunkel is an ordained United Methodist pastor, currently serving Burlingame United Methodist Church, in Burlingame, California.
-As a pastor, his spiritual life is marked by wonder, humor, and curiosity, and he sees making things as a practice which promotes the vitality of mind, body, and spirit.
+Kunkel is a retired United Methodist pastor.
+His spiritual life has long been marked by wonder, humor, and curiosity, and he sees making things as a practice which promotes the vitality of mind, body, and spirit.
 Many congregations follow his writing and invite him to lead writing groups and book signings.

 He lives with his wife in an old house on a hill in Oakland, California, and makes art in a studio in West Berkeley, in a building full of other people who make interesting, useful, and beautiful things.